raganwald/raganwald.github.com/_posts/2016-05-07-javascript-generators-for-people-who-dont-give-a-shit-about-getting-stuff-done.md

 `firstWhen` is useful, it's just like `Array.prototype.find`.
 We should keep it around.
 But remember when we were writing everything "functionally" above?
 Why can't we do the same with `firstWhen`?
 In functional programming, `compose` is a function that, well, *composes* two functions together.
 Thus `compose(a, b)(c) === a(b(c))`.

-There are lots of examples around the internet, or in books like [JavaScript Allongé]:[^js]
+There are lots of examples around the internet, or in books like JavaScript Allongé:[^js]

 [^js]: Shameless plug: https://leanpub.com/javascriptallongesix